jegnux/JXMagicObject/README.md

 At initialization JXMagicObject take all values from the dictionary and populate instance variable, accordingly to the map scheme.

 If property key and dictionary key are the same, you have nothing to do, it just works.
-But sometimes you want a property key different, for exemple if you don't like those underscore there is in the dictionary's keys.
+But sometimes you want a property key different, for example if you don't like those underscore which are in the dictionary's keys.

 Just override **-setupMappings** and use **-mapProperty:toKey:**
 ```objective-c